Watching the sunrise: The emotional side of clutter

 The emotional side of clutter

 We are connected energetically to all our belongings.
-So even when our things are hiding in the closet, the attic or in storage they still impact our lives.
+So even when our things are hiding in the closet, the attic or in storage they still impact our life.

 Feeling our emotions, allowing them to flow, is not always easy.
 For some of us it takes work.
 It’s easy to get in a pattern of resisting them.
 But whatever we resist persists and it will grow stronger.
 Emotions are energies and when we allow them to flow, even when painful, they move along.